 Continuous improvement is in Scrum methodology’s DNA, and sprint retrospective meetings are one of the key facilitators of the improvement and learning.

-Sprint retrospectives happen on the last day of the sprint with the main goal of reviewing the sprint, discussing various aspects of the process that was implemented, and preparing for the next sprint.
+You will see sprint retrospectives scheduled in the weekly planner as the main agenda for the last day of the sprint with the main goal of reviewing it, discussing various aspects of the process that was implemented, and preparing for the next sprint.

 The timing of the meeting is crucial because, by the time the sprint is ending, ideas and thoughts are still fresh and at the top of the team’s mind.
 That’s when it is the best time to act on them.

-It should always occur after the sprint review and before the next sprint planning meeting.
+It should always occur after the sprint review and before the next sprint planning meeting scheduled in the project planning tools.

 Please note that sprint review and sprint retrospective are not the same!
 During the sprint review, the team presents and discusses the results of the sprint – the product increment that they produced.
 In a retrospective meeting, the team looks back at the sprint and identifies ways to improve the next sprint.